 The activities of the College, together with the factors likely to affect its future developments and performance are set out in the Strategic Report.
-The financial position of the College, and its cashflow are described in the Financial Statements and accompanying notes.
+The financial position of the College, and its cash flow are described in the Financial Statements and accompanying notes.
 The College has no loans or long term liabilities which could crystallise in the next 12 months.

-Although the balance sheet shows a total net liability of £10,215k, excluding the pension liability the College has net assets of £310k.
-The pension liability of £12,525k is a long term liability, only the agreed schedule of pension contributions is due for payment within twelve months from the date of signing the financial statements.
-In addition, the long term liabilities include £2,830k of deferred capital grants which relates to income to be released as related assets are depreciated so will not affect the cashflow of the College.
+Although the balance sheet shows a total net liability of £7,676k, excluding the pension liabilities the College has net assets of £3,499k.
+The pension liabilities of £11,175k are long term liabilities, only the agreed schedule of pension contributions is due for payment within twelve months from the date of signing the financial statements.
+In addition, the long term liabilities include £2,821k of deferred capital grants which relates to income to be released as related assets are depreciated so will not affect the cash flow of the College.